Note: The full API interface is documented here: CBorg API Documentation

 , e.g.;

-curl --location 'http://api.cborg.lbl.gov/key/info' --header 'Authorization: Bearer $CBORG_API_KEY'
+curl --location 'https://api.cborg.lbl.gov/key/info' --header "Authorization: Bearer $CBORG_API_KEY"

 You can also calculate the estimated cost of an API call, before making the call, using /spend/calculate.